The Happy Puppy Site

 This is particularly the case with working gun dogs, where a breeder will sometimes train several pups from the same litter, keep the best competition prospect, and sell those that don’t quite make the grade for competing.

-This can be a great way to get a really nice older dog that has formed a good relationship with people and has good basic obedience and manners.
+This can be a great way to get a really nice older dog that has formed a good relationship with people.
+And has good basic obedience and manners.

 You will usually pay more than you would for a puppy, but nothing like as much as you would to buy and feed that puppy and have it trained to that standard.